-A new study has unlocked the path towards affordability and production of the first invisible solar cells by coupling unique properties of Titanium Dioxide (TiO2) and of Nickel Oxide (NiO).
-Thanks to its “invisible” or transparent nature, the solar cells can be integrated into windows, vehicles, cell phone screens, and other everyday products.
+A new study has unlocked the path towards affordability and production of the first invisible solar cells by coupling unique properties of titanium dioxide (TiO2) and nickel oxide (NiO).
+Thanks to its “invisible” or transparent nature, the solar cells can be integrated into windows, vehicles, mobile phone screens, and other everyday products.

-The potential of the technology in the future of clean energy is clear.
-It opens the door to personalised green energy across sectors by its integration in a long range of everyday materials.
+The potential of the technology in the future of clean energy is clear – it opens the door to personalised green energy across sectors through its integration in a wide range of everyday materials.